The generosity of Christ. 8:8-15

 There are two prime areas for the redirection of our resources.
 First, there is the business of upbuilding the Christian fellowship, of perfecting the kingdom of God.
 Then there is the business of reaching out to the lost, of extending the kingdom of God.

-So, let us pray for the gift of generosity, and be generous for the kingdom.
+So, let us pray for the gift of generosity, of fair dealing for the kingdom.

 1. "This grace of giving."
 In what sense is generosity a gift of God?